-There are many important aspects to consider when it comes to having a kitchen put in, one of the most important being the flooring.
-Flooring anywhere in a home needs to be able to withstand a lot however in the kitchen the flooring is expected to take more of a beating.
+There are many important aspects to consider when it comes to having a kitchen put in.
+The kitchen flooring is one of them.
+The flooring anywhere in a home needs to be able to withstand a lot of wear and tear.
+However, in the kitchen, the flooring is expected to take more of a beating.
 There are many different options, you simply need to pick the right one for you.

 Floored By Amazing Results